suryabioinfo/spGROANA/README.md

 It distinguishes reversible versus anchored contacts, generates per-peptide and global tauoff plots, and summarizes binding metrics in a CSV for comparative studies.

+**Per-Residue Contact Frequency Analysis**

+This script computes the per-residue contact frequency between a peptide/protein and membrane lipids (e.g., POPS) from GROMACS MD trajectories using MDAnalysis.
+Contacts are defined by a user-specified distance cutoff and summarized across the trajectory.
+Key features:
+Residue-level contact detection
+Lipid headgroup–specific selections supported
+CSV output and optional bar plot visualization.